Label: BRUKINSA- zanubrutinib capsule

 5.5 Cardiac Arrhythmias

-Atrial fibrillation and atrial flutter were reported in 3.2% of patients treated with BRUKINSA monotherapy.
-Patients with cardiac risk factors, hypertension and acute infections may be at increased risk.
-Grade 3 or higher events were reported in 1.1% of patients treated with BRUKINSA monotherapy.
-Monitor signs and symptoms for atrial fibrillation and atrial flutter and manage as appropriate [see Dosage and Administration (2.4)].
+Serious cardiac arrhythmias have occurred in patients treated with BRUKINSA.
+Atrial fibrillation and atrial flutter were reported in 4.4% of patients treated with BRUKINSA, including Grade 3 or higher cases in 1.9% of patients.
+Patients with cardiac risk factors, hypertension, and acute infections may be at increased risk.
+Grade 3 or higher ventricular arrhythmias were reported in 0.3% of patients.

 Based on findings in animals, BRUKINSA can cause fetal harm when administered to a pregnant woman.
 Administration of zanubrutinib to pregnant rats during the period of organogenesis caused embryo-fetal toxicity, including malformations at exposures that were 5 times higher than those reported in patients at the recommended dose of 160 mg twice daily.
 Advise women to avoid becoming pregnant while taking BRUKINSA and for 1 week after the last dose.
 Advise men to avoid fathering a child during treatment and for 1 week after the last dose.
 If this drug is used during pregnancy, or if the patient becomes pregnant while taking this drug, the patient should be apprised of the potential hazard to a fetus [see Use in Specific Populations (8.1)].